Excel VBA Time Function

 Combination of Date & Time as an Alternative to NOW Function

-As I told at the beginning of the article, NOW can insert the current date & time.
-However, we can use two other functions as an alternative function to the NOW function; those two functions are VBA DATE & VBA TIME functions.
+As we said at the beginning of the article, the NOW function can insert the current date and time.
+However, we can use two other functions as an alternative to the NOW function.
+Those two functions are VBA DATE & VBA TIME functions.

-VBA Date will return the current date & Time will return the current time, so this makes the NOW function.
-Below is a set of code which will insert the current date & time in cell A1.
+VBA Date will return the current date, and the Time function will return the current time, making the NOW function.
+Below is a set of codes that will insert the current date and time in cell A1.

 Code: